pmbaumgartner/streamlitopedia/src/sizing-and-images.md

 ## Creating Header Images

-One simple use case for images is rich header images for your applications.
-An image allows you to display rich information about your brand.
+One simple use case for images is a header image for your applications.

 If you want to match the other content in your application, use the information from the [Theme Essentials](./essentials.md).
 You can download [`IBM Plex Sans`](https://fonts.google.com/specimen/IBM+Plex+Sans) and [`IBM Plex Mono`](https://fonts.google.com/specimen/IBM+Plex+Mono) from Google Fonts for local use.